jyoeymama/Phantom-Tracker/README.md

 # Phantom-Tracker

 Welcome to Phantom Tracker, A sophisticated mod that uses packets from phantoms to be sent to a players client with in game coordinates attached.

+This is the most powerful coordinate exploit made by Severedprince and Mewover!

 TODO: Add files to the correct location (gradle is not compiling because i need everything sorted like the tree below for it to work)
 ```
 Phantom-Tracker-main/